estebanmunchjones2019/react-hooks-article/readme.md

 export default useHttp;
 ```

-The hook is returning these things:
+The hook is returning these an object in this case, with 3 keys:

 1. `isLoading` of type `boolean`